Nebraska approves alternative route for TransCanada’s Keystone XL

 Nebraska's Public Service Commission ruled on Monday that TransCanada's Keystone XL can be built along a "mainline" route, which shifts the line east of its preferred path.

 The company announced earlier this month that it had secured adequate commitments from crude oil shippers on the proposed line.
-TransCanada must now assess it will proceed with construction given the approval of the mainline route.
+TransCanada must now assess how it will proceed with construction given the approval of the mainline route.

 Keystone XL will deliver up to 830,000 barrels per day of crude from Alberta to Steele City, Neb., where it will connect with an existing pipeline network to the U.S. Gulf Coast.
 Alberta oil producers are hopeful that added pipeline capacity will accommodate expanding supply and bring them better prices and cheaper transportation costs.